 Stage I Stage III TOTAL

 (acres) (acres) (acres)

 Initial Cover 66.0 66.0

-Intermediate Cov- 102.0 102.0
+Intermediate Cov 102.0 102.0

-Closed 30.0 30.0
+Closed 30.0 - 30.0

 TOTAL 132.0 66.0 198.0

 Open Area 102.0 66.0 168.0

-9/10/2015 - 2:54 PM Figure K-6A.xls;jlm/PBS
+9/10/2015 - 2:54 PM Figure K-6A.xls:jlm/PBS

-Figure K-7A (K-7A will be used when the Stage II Landfill is active.) is a typical Ground Water Gradient Monitoring Report.
-Seventeen ground water monitoring wells are installed around the perimeter of the landfill, outside the slurry wall to monitor the shallow aquifer.
-Seventeen piezometers are installed around the perimeter of the landfill inside the slurry wall to measure depth to ground water of the shallow aquifer only.
+Figure K-7A is a typical Ground Water Gradient Monitoring Report.
+Twenty-five ground water monitoring wells are installed around the perimeter of the landfill, outside the slurry wall to monitor the shallow aquifer.
+Twenty-five piezometers are installed around the perimeter of the landfill inside the slurry wall to measure depth to ground water of the shallow aquifer only.
 No ground water samples are collected from the piezometers.
 This report presents ground water elevations recorded at selected monitoring wells and compares them to the ground water elevations recorded at the piezometers.
 These locations are shown on Figure 1 in Attachment L-1, the Water Quality Monitoring Plan.
 The monitoring wells are located outside the slurry wall.
-The piezometers are located inside the slurry wall are higher than elevations recorded inside the slurry wall.
+The piezometers are located inside the slurry wall.
+An inward gradient is maintained when water elevations outside the slurry wall are higher than elevations recorded inside the slurry wall.